B-e-sa/shortener/README.md

 ## Introduction

-Shortener URL shortening application API.
+URL shortening API.
+Includes a system for creating URLs as a guest, account creation for monitoring and deleting created URLs, and email notification sending

 ## Architecture